-- 1 energy and storing carbon, including in lumber from trees removed from the site.
-In addition, the 2 roof is set up for a solar array, which would optimize the building's energy performance in 3 connection with its design.
-4 Residences in Arlington, including the homes in Arlington Forest, account for over one-quarter 5 of countywide energy use in buildings, and relatively few homes use green energy.
-Only 4 6 percent of the respondents to our neighborhood survey reported renewable energy use such as 7 solar or geothermal on or in their homes.
-The county has an opportunity to improve outreach to 8 Arlington Forest homeowners on the benefits of green energy.
-One way might be through 9 financial incentives.
-10 Recommendation 11 • ?
-Emergency Response 12 13 Historically, severe storms have been rare in northern Virginia.
-However, hurricanes and tropical 14 storms have struck our area before, most recently in 2003 and again in 2011.
-In 2012, a line of 15 fast-moving thunderstorms known as a derecho caused heavy wind damage to our area, and 16 climate change has increased the likelihood of our area being hit by a catastrophic weather event.
-17 Moreover, 9/11 illustrated the risk of a political attack in the National Capital Area requiring a 18 large-scale emergency response.
-19 In 2017, Arlington County published an Emergency Operations Plan as part of its 20 Comprehensive Emergency Management Program.
-Based on the National Interagency 21 Management System first developed for wildland firefighting, the plan establishes a countywide 22 framework for preparing for and responding to any large-scale emergency or disaster.
-The plan 23 involves a Citizens Corps Council with opportunities for Arlington Forest and other 24 neighborhoods to form Citizens Emergency Response Teams.
-25 Like many counties around the country, Arlington has a system for issuing emergency notices to 26 residents, called Arlington Alert.
-Residents can get training to help in an emergency by joining 27 the Arlington Network for Community Readiness or by signing up for the Disaster Volunteer 28 Registry.
-In addition, the county gives online information on making emergency preparedness 29 kits and household evacuation plans for use in an emergency.
-30 Recommendation
+Historically, severe storms have been rare in northern Virginia.
+However, hurricanes and tropical storms have struck our area before, most recently in 2003 and again in 2011.
+In 2012, a line of fast-moving thunderstorms known as a derecho caused heavy wind damage to our area, and climate change has increased the likelihood of our area being hit by a catastrophic weather event.
+Moreover, 9/11 and the violent seizure of the Capitol building on January 6, 2021, illustrated the risk of a political attack in the National Capital Area requiring a large-scale emergency response.

+In 2017, Arlington County published an Emergency Operations Plan as part of its Comprehensive Emergency Management Program.
+Based on the National Interagency Management System first developed by the federal government for wildland firefighting, the plan establishes a countywide framework for responding to any large-scale emergency or disaster.
+The plan involves a Citizens Corps Council, with opportunities for Arlington Forest and other neighborhoods to form Citizens Emergency Response Teams.
+Like many counties around the country, Arlington has a system for issuing emergency notices to residents, called Arlington Alert.
+Residents can get training to help in an emergency by joining the Arlington Network for Community Readiness or by signing up for the Disaster Volunteer Registry.
+In addition, the county gives online information on making emergency preparedness kits and household evacuation plans for use in an emergency.